Credit Card Icon

 Limit Strenuous Activity to Prevent Complications

-We understand that following can feel daunting, especially when you’re using advanced (LAL) technology.
-To ensure a , it’s crucial to adhere to the , which advise for at least two weeks.
-Specifically, during the first week after your surgery, please .
-Engaging in these activities can increase , which may jeopardize your healing process and lead to .
+We understand that following instructions can feel daunting, especially when you’re using advanced LAL technology.
+To ensure a smooth recovery, it’s crucial to adhere to the advice to refrain from lifting anything heavier than 10 pounds for at least two weeks.
+Specifically, during the first week after your surgery, please avoid strenuous activities.
+Engaging in these activities can increase complications, which may jeopardize your healing process and lead to further issues.

 It’s also important to steer clear of swimming for at least a month post-surgery to minimize the risk of infections from water exposure.
 Instead, focus on light activities like walking.
 This can help improve circulation without putting unnecessary strain on your eyes.
 Not only does this approach support your healing, but it also helps prevent inflammation and protects the incision area, ensuring your vision improves gradually and safely.